 Brockhampton welcomes the 'Herefordshire Bull' trow

 Something rather exciting is coming to the new orchards at Brockhampton in the form of a cargo boat, once built to transfer goods such as cider using the Wye and Severn.
-Discover it in its final location this autumn.
+Discover it in its final location later this year.

 What is a trow?